30 Days After November 18

 Let's look at a few more examples to solidify the concept of calculating future dates:

 • Example 2: 90 days after October 27th.
 This requires considering the days remaining in October (3 days), the number of days in November (30 days), the number of days in December (31 days), and the remaining days in January (26 days).
-Therefore, 90 days after October 27th is January 26th.
+So, 90 days after October 27th is January 26th.

 These examples highlight the importance of systematically considering the lengths of months and any leap years when performing date calculations.